DigitaleGesellschaft/jekyll-theme-conference/README.md

         Try again next year.
 ```

-### Live Indications
+### Live Indications & Streaming

 In order to help users navigating the program during the congress, a _Live_ indication can be shown next to talks which are currently taking place.
 A small JavaScript functions keeps the site automatically up-to-date (without the need to refresh) showing the indication as soon as the talk has started and hiding it once it is over (according to the timetable indicated in the `_data/program.yml` file).

+This can be further extended if some of the talks have an associated live stream: Upon clicking one of the live indications a modal will open containing the corresponding live stream embedded.
+The URL to the live stream has to be set via `live` property in each room (see the _Content_ > _Room_ section below).

 In order to activate the functionality the `live` property has to be set containing

 - the date of the day at which the conference takes place (`date`),
-- the timezone in which the conference takes place (`timezone`), and
+- the timezone in which the conference takes place (`timezone`),
+- optionally if streaming is enabled (`streaming`) with indications how many minutes early the stream will begin and end, and
 - optionally a demo mode setting, whereby the JavaScript function cycles through the entire program in five minutes for demonstration purposes (`demo: true`, default: `false`).

 ```yaml